Seasonal bulk flowers & foliage for DIY weddings & events

 This is especially for you if you want:

-flowers that feel fresh, abundant, and elevated
+Flowers that feel fresh, abundant, and elevated

-a thoughtful mix of blooms and foliage that already work well together
+A thoughtful mix of blooms and foliage that already work well together

-healthy, long-lasting flowers you can count on
+Healthy, long-lasting flowers you can count on

-a better option than the grocery store
+A better option than the grocery store

-DIY flowers that still look polished and special
+DIY flowers that look polished and special

 What’s in a bucket

-A typical bucket includes:
+A typical mixed bucket includes:

 two varieties of foliage (such as olive, eucalyptus, bouquet herbs, and scented geranium)